philnd1/ArcGIS/Contents/01-spreadsheet.md

 # Create/access a mapping spreadsheet using Excel

-## Access the excel shared file for this course
+## Access the excel shared file for this course/for your project
 [The file link can be inserted here] (https://grinco-my.sharepoint.com/:x:/g/personal/phillipsn_grinnell_edu/EbHJStCykKVNqnfRxZSq9acBjsEHYyjm2MfiYuT2tPqkWQ?e=w10FLE)

+## Optional: create a new excel file for your specific dataset